-is a comic strip created by Frank King and currently distributed by Tribune Media Services.
-First published November 24, 1918 as a weekly panel before becoming a full strip in 1919, it is the second longest running comic strip in the US and has received critical accolades for its influential innovations.
+Gasoline Alley is a comic strip created by Frank King and currently distributed by Tribune Media Services.
+First published on November 24, 1918 as a weekly panel before becoming a full strip in 1919, it is the second-longest-running comic strip in the U.S. and has received critical accolades for its influential innovations.
 In addition to inventive color and page design concepts, King introduced real-time continuity to comic strips by showing his characters as they grew to maturity and aged over generations.

 The strip originally was a panel featuring young garage owner Walt Wallet and some friends in automobile-related situations (hence the title), but it began to chronicle Walt's life after he found a baby in the doorstep, whom he named "Skeezix" (common slang at the time for a motherless calf).
 Walt later married Phyllis Blossom in 1926, with whom he had a son named Corky.
 The family was completed in 1935 when a baby called Judy was left in Walt's car.
 All three grew up, got married and had children of their own.
-The strip now centers mostly on Skeezix and his wife Nina Clock, as well on their daughter Clovia and her husband Slim Skinner, who now manages the garage.
+In later years, the strip has mostly centered on Skeezix and his wife Nina Clock, as well as on their daughter Clovia and her husband Slim Skinner, who now manages the garage.
 Garbage collectors Joel and Rufus stand out among the non-Wallet characters.

 This Comic Strip contains examples of:

-- Artifact Title: The strip began as a panel of "The Rectangle", where each of the Chicago Tribune's four staff artists drew one.
-In Frank King's, Walt, Doc, Avery and Bill, the last three long dead by now, talked about cars, hence the name.
-It became popular enough to be spun off as a strip in 1918, with more characters who talk about a lot of other things besides cars.
-Even by the 1950s, Mad was doing parodies noting that the strip seemed to have nothing to do with gasoline.
+- Artifact Title: The strip began as a part of "The Rectangle", where each of the Chicago Tribune's four staff artists drew a panel.
+In Frank King's panel, four characters named Walt, Doc, Avery and Bill (the last three being long dead by now) talked about cars, hence the name.
+It became popular enough to be spun off as a strip in 1919, with more characters who talk about a lot of other things besides cars.
+Even by the 1950s, MAD was doing parodies noting that the strip seemed to have nothing to do with gasoline.

 - Corrupt Politician: Senator Bobble, nephew of Pert, who served a similar role in earlier years.